Fernandovn988/WACCPD25/README.md

 ## Requirements

-In order to reproduce the experiments some requirements should be met.
+In order to reproduce the experiments there are some requirements that should be met.

 ### Hardware